 He was also able to explain to me some new techniques that research is showing can help the nervous system to calm down.
 These techniques haven’t taken the pain away completely, but my life is a million times better now.

 Looking towards the future

 I’ve found the best way to move forwards is to learn as much about the body as I can.
-For one thing, it helps to keep my level of anxiety in check because, if a given part of my body starts to hurt, at least I have some idea of what could be going on.
+For one thing, it helps to keep my level of pain in check because, if a given part of my body starts to hurt, at least I have some idea of what could be going on.
 Research has shown that the more knowledge a chronic pain patient has regarding the nature of the nervous system and anatomy in general, the less likely their level of pain is to fluctuate out of control.
-Patient education is actually one form of (and in my case, the most effective) treatment for chronic pain disorders.

 Furthermore, at times when things are calm and I’m not in too much pain, I can actually pause and recognize that what’s happened to me is actually kind of interesting.
 It’s like the advice that is often given to people trying to meditate: be still inside and observe everything that goes on around you without judgment.
 Sometimes I am able to apply this philosophy to dealing with my physical problems and, even if for just a moment, detach and become still on the inside.

 From that perspective, I can think about how amazing the body is– the millions and billions of cells, the intricate network of capillaries and blood vessels, the delicate wiring of neurons and nerve cells communicating– the human body is a miracle.
 It’s horrible to be in pain, but the experience of pain, too, is a part of that miracle, and our anatomy can be fascinating.
 The more I learn about how the body works, the more I have a sense of awe for it, and it is easier for me to switch from anger to appreciation mode.** This is why I recommend everyone learn as much about anatomy and physiology as they can.